-Please note: If you have a COVID-19 related question or have a complaint about non-compliance with any of the Medical Officer of Health’s orders, please click on this link to file a complaint.
-Please do not call 911, which is for emergency situations only.
+PLEASE NOTE: If citizens have a COVID-19 related question or have a complaint about non-compliance with any of the Medical Officer of Health's orders, they are advised to call 1-833-415-9179 or click here to file a complaint online.
+For City of Edmonton COVID-19 complaints, citizens can click here.

 To prevent the spread of COVID-19, the Edmonton Police Service has instigated new protocols and operating hours.
 These measures are intended to protect the health and well-being of police officers and community members.